Shriyasenthil/Food-Rush-calorie-finder/README.md

 # Food Rush-calorie-finder
- Allows you to find colries in your food
+ Allows you to find calories in your food